Royal Caribbean’s Spectrum of the Seas is back in Asia!

 - vaccination card

-- ICV (International Certificate of Vaccination) or yellow book
+- yellow book or ICV (International Certificate of Vaccination)

 The details on your vaccination proof must be verifiable.

 IMPORTANT!
-The information below is as of September 2022.
-But these policies change quite a lot.
+These policies change quite a lot.
 Check this page for the latest updates.

 How to check in using the Royal Caribbean App